jrchan30/jrchan30/README.md

 ### Hi there 👋, my name is Russell Chan, I'm a Frontend Developer with experiences in fullstack web development
 - 🔭 I’m currently working for One Code Solution (OutSystems)
-- :muscle: I have experiences in using React.js, NuxtJS, Vue.js, Outsystems, & Laravel
+- :muscle: I have experiences in using React.js, NuxtJS, Vue.js, OutSystems, Ionic, SQL & Laravel
 - 🌱 I’m currently learning Flutter & NextJS
 - 💬 Ask me about anything!
 - 📫 How to reach me: